mleal3/Assignment-1/bio.md

 	I only have the programming background that I have attained since joining this post-bacc program.
 Some of the material is very hard to keep up with.

+	My favorite project was the Final Project for CS161 because it gave me a huge sense of accomplishment.